Lumisumu/angular-ionic-calculator/README.md

 ionic build android
 ```

 If you want to use your own icon and splash, replace them in /resources.

-Install cordova-res and copy icons to build folder:
+Copy icons to build folder:

 ```
 cordova-res android --skip-config --copy